-Saskatchewan credit unions are represented on Concentra's board and on management committees for CUPS and Celero.
-In addition, SaskCentral's CEO sits on CUPS and Celero management committees as a representative for SaskCentral, and SaskCentral's executive are engaged with Concentra through regular meetings and participation in joint working groups.
-SaskCentral's CFO also sits on the CUC Wealth Board and the SaskCentral CPO sits on the CUPS Management Committee.
-Together, these representations provide opportunities to engage strategic investees where credit union concerns are identified (e.g. service, profitability).
+Saskatchewan credit unions are represented on Concentra's Board and Celero's management committee.
+SaskCentral's CEO sits on Celero's management committee as a representative for SaskCentral, and SaskCentral's executive are engaged with Concentra through management meetings and participation in joint working groups.

-SaskCentral provides updates to the board on investee's performance.
+SaskCentral's CFO sits on the CUC Wealth Holdings Board.
+SaskCentral's CPO is an Executive Resource to the PPJV Board.
+SaskCentral's Board has ratified E. Dillon as the system appointed representative to the PPJV Board.
+Together, these representations provide opportunities to engage strategic investees where credit union concerns are identified (e.g., service, profitability).
+SaskCentral provides updates to the board on investees' performance.
 Occasionally, investees present to the SaskCentral board at quarterly board meetings.